blazQ/pentakey-dolores/README.md

 Modifying the logic in case something needs to be added should be pretty simple: avoid removing the beam information in the normalize_durations function and discover a new way to implement it in the parser.

 Anyway, after the durations for every node are inserted and the beams are removed from the equation, we only need to tag the time signature.
-The model doesn't immediately recognize which is the numerator and which is the denominator, so by simply viewing whose center y is higher we tag each timesign element with its correct position in the fraction, so the parser simply needs to read this information.
+The model doesn't immediately recognize which is the numerator and which is the denominator, so by simply viewing whose center y is higher we tag each time signature element with its correct position in the fraction, so the parser simply needs to read this information.

 Then, the output gets saved in a json file, ready to be interpreted by the parser.